Cathay Pacific: Economy Class

-Cathay Pacific currently has 5 types of Economy Class, different on each aircraft.
-From the oldest 2012 type to the newest 2021 type, each has its own unique feature.
+Cathay Pacific currently has five types of Economy Class, different on each aircraft.
+From the oldest 2007 type to the newest 2021 type, each has its own unique features.

-2007 Economy Class (333, ex.
-340, 747, 777)
+2007 Economy Class (ex.
+330, 340, 747, 777)

 The phased-out old Economy Class seats, previously offered on aircraft outfitted with the refurbished long-haul interiors, were designed by B/E Aerospace and introduced in July 2008.
 These seats include a fixed back design (shell) that allows passengers to recline without intruding on those seated behind, a 9 in PTV providing AVOD, AC power located behind a larger tray table, a coat hook and a literature pocket that has been relocated to below the seat cushion to create more legroom.
 The fixed shell of these seats has been criticised.
 The previous Economy Class seats each feature 6 in PTVs with a choice of 25 channels.
 These seats are 17 in in width and have 32 in of pitch.
 These seats were replaced with an updated Economy Class seat on aircraft receiving the Cathay Pacific's updated long-haul interior configuration.
-This is no longer available as it is replaced by the new 2018 Economy Class (it's gone).
+This is no longer available as it is replaced by the new 2012 Economy Class.